yestyle/whispersystems.org/_posts/2014-01-11-the-value-of-our-confidences.md

 - Bruce Fink, *The Lacanian Subject: Between Language and Jouissance*

 We had one of those "what does meaning and truth even mean" conversations as a group last night.
 It began as a game, but quickly unwound into a deeply philosophical dialogue.
-It began with this question: "would you spend a minute writing everything you thought on a piece of paper, then showing it to someone?"
+It began with this question: "would you spend a minute writing everything you thought on a piece of paper, then show it to someone?"
 This thought experiment reveals two dillemmas for me:

 1. Would you write the same thing onto the paper given different readers?